-I worked with, and love to listen to The Rolling Stones.
-Who can’t recall the female voice on Gimme Shelter, the controlling, banshee wail of Lisa Fisher (who replaced Merry Clayton and is now herself replaced by Sasha Allen)?
+I’ve worked with, and love to listen to The Rolling Stones.
+Who can’t recall the female voice on Gimme Shelter, the banshee wail of Lisa Fisher (who replaced Merry Clayton and is now herself replaced by Sasha Allen)?

-I always sit at the bar because if I do, I can just walk in, but the club is also known for a great kitchen.
+I like to sit at the bar because I can walk in without reserving ahead, but the club is also known for its quality kitchen.

 The cover charge varies, and shows routinely sell out, so consider calling ahead.

 Take the 6 train to 28th Street or W/R to 28th Street.